Promises and Secrets

-Sure it's hard, but honesty starts with being honest with God.
-If you are disobedient but feel you are honoring Him, you are lying to yourself and not being honest (remember honesty means being truthful).
+Sure it's hard, but honesty starts with being honest with yourself and God.
+If you are knowingly disobedient but still feel that you are honoring Him, you are lying to yourself (remember honesty means being truthful).
+If you are not honest with yourself, you will not be honest with Him.
 If you are not honest with Him, you won't be honest with others.
 If you can be dishonest with Him, it really won't matter if you continue to disobey, since He already knows your heart.
 The trouble is the consequences that we are told will follow disobedience.

 There is a special event, described by Jesus Himself, reserved for those who cause others to sin: